-The cards were taped to the inner side of the window, alright, but even so, they were:
+The cards were taped to the inside of the window, alright, but were still:

-- quite available for someone to take them away;
+- accessible enough for someone to take them away;

-- quite available for someone to take pictures of both sides of the card; and
+- easy enough for someone to take pictures of both sides of the card; and

-- completely available for someone to go there when the cafeteria is closed and take a picture of the front of the card.
+- super easy to go there when the cafeteria is closed and take a picture of the front of the card.

-For context, let us remember what a Portuguese identity card bears on both sides (italics for what is, IMHO, particularly sensitive information):
+For context, let us remember what a Portuguese identity card bears on both sides.

 - Front: full name, gender, height, nationality, date of birth, ID number, expiry date, signature, photo (B&W).